March 2026 Maintenance Update

 Hyak Klone does not provide backup, persistent storage, or archival storage.
 All data on Klone exists as a single copy and is therefore vulnerable to loss due to hardware failure, filesystem issues, facility damage, or natural disasters.
 Users are solely responsible for transferring important results to external systems (for example, Kopah S3 or Lolo Archive) during the course of their project if persistent or long-term storage is required.
 Retaining long-term or archival data on Klone is against administrative guidance.

-Stay informed by subscribing to our mailing list and the UW-IT Research Computing Events Calendar.
+Stay informed by subscribing to our mailing list and the UWIT Research Computing Events Calendar.

 Office Hours

-- Every other Tuesday at 10am on Zoom - Check our events Calendar
+- Cloud Computing Office Hours - Every other Tuesday at 10am on Zoom.
+Check our events Calendar.

 - Winter AWS Office hours – AWS solutions architects will be on Zoom to answer your questions and help you troubleshoot.